daniijal/Auto-Commiter-GitHub/README.md

    With this project, you can automatically commit to your project as many times as you want:partying_face:

+   You can do this in a private readme file so it's not public

 # auto committer Github